aurelia/aurelia/README.md

 This example shows you some of the powerful features of the aurelia binding syntax.
 To learn further, please [see our documentation](docs/user-docs).

 Feeling excited?
-Check out how to how to use `makes` to get started in the next section.
+Check out how to how to use the Aurelia CLI to get started in the next section.

 ## Getting Started

-To get started with a new Aurelia 2 project, with Node.js installed, simply run `npx makes aurelia`.
+To get started with a new Aurelia 2 project, with Node.js installed, simply run `npx au2 new`.
 You'll then be guided through a series of choices on how you'd like to setup your project.
 Once complete, you'll have a new Aurelia 2 project ready to run.
-For more information on Aurelia's use of `makes`, see [here](https://github.com/aurelia/new).
+Aurelia uses the `makes` tool for project scaffolding, see [here](https://github.com/aurelia/new) for more information.
 If you aren't interested in taking our preferred approach to generating a project, you can also see [the examples folder in this repo](examples) for pure JIT setups (no conventions) with various loaders and bundlers.

 ## Documentation